Science in an inspiring educational environment

 In 2010 a decision was taken based on a more sustainable strategy for the operation.
 KTH and Stockholm University went into a more active ownership role.

-Since January 2011 Vetenskapens Hus has been administrated by KTH's new school, School of Education and Communication in Engineering Science - ECE.
+From January 2011 Vetenskapens Hus was administrated by KTH's new school, School of Education and Communication in Engineering Science (ECE).
+As of 2018, Vetenskapens Hus are included in the School of Industrial Technology and Management (ITM).
 Ownership of Vetenskapens Hus is equally shared by KTH and Stockholm University.
 The City of Stockholm is also involved through a long term partnership.

 From 2018 House of Science is included in School of Industrial Engineering & Management - ITM.